GALAHAD GLTR package#

 is a one-dimensional array of type Vararg{Cchar} that must give the name of the specification file

-function gltr_import_control(control, data, status)
+function gltr_import_control(T, control, data, status)

 Import control parameters prior to solution.